R1n/AICourse/weather-prediction/ReadMe.md

 Here's a brief overview of the project structure:

 ```
-car-race-game/
+weather-prediction/
 │
 ├── src/
 │   ├── index.ts
-│   └── logic.ts
 ├── package.json
 └── tsconfig.json
 ```

 - **src/**: Contains the TypeScript source files.
-    - **index.ts**: The main entry point of the application.
+    - **index.ts**: The main logic and entry point of the application.
-    - **logic.ts**: Contains the logic and rules for the car race game.
 - **package.json**: Manages the project's dependencies and scripts.
 - **tsconfig.json**: Configures the TypeScript compiler options.